JeffersonLab/evgen_bggen/README.md

 6) clean up code, add more comment and make it looks cinsistant.

 ==============================================================
+# To compile this program:

+Note that CERN & ROOT must be installed before compilation.

-# To compile use Makefile:
+## To compile use Makefile:

     make;
+    bggen.Linux_x86_64.exe will be created.

-# To compile use CMake:
+## To compile use CMake:

     mkdir build && cd build
     cmake ../code
     make

-Note that CERN & ROOT must be installed before compilation.
+    bggen will be created.

 ==============================================================

-# To Running the code:
+# To run this program:

 All input files have been placed in run dir.

     cd run;
-    ./bggen
+    ../bggen.Linux_x86_64.exe

 ==============================================================